sangit/laplace-scilab/README.md

 URL             : https://github.com/sangit/laplace-scilab

-Tne point_in_polygon.sce is under the license:
+The point_in_polygon.sce is under the license:

 Version         : 1.0